 5. Remix OS – Alternative OS

-What do you think about having a fully-fledged version of Android in your PC?
+What do you think about having a fully fledged version of Android on your PC?
 Well, that’s what Remix OS is all about.
 So, if you want to have the same Android experience on your Windows-based PC, you should definitely try Remix OS.
 Of course, it’s a Linux-based Operating System and you can boot up the OS just as you’re setting up Ubuntu or Mint Linux.Remix OS is available for PC and a few Android-based devices.

 For instance, if you want to install Remix OS in your Pixel C or Nexus 10, you can download the official files and install.
-On the other hand, if you want to run the OS in your PC, there are two options.
+On the other hand, if you want to run the OS on your PC, there are two options.
 Either, you can get the installation ISO and do as per the standard procedure.
-On the other hand, if you want simplify things, you can get the Remix OS Player for PC. it needs to be noted that Remix OS is bringing an enhanced version of Android with better multi-tasking and options.
+On the other hand, if you want to simplify things, you can get the Remix OS Player for PC. it needs to be noted that Remix OS is bringing an enhanced version of Android with better multitasking and options.
 And, we should say that the interface is simply elegant.
 There is a third option to experience Remix OS — Remix OS PC.
-It’s a fully-fledged Android PC with all required connectivity options.
+It’s a fully fledged Android PC with all required connectivity options.